 Kimarie Bugg D.N.P., FNP-BC, M.P.H., IBCLC

-Called Mama Bugg by individuals near and far, she is a matriarch of the modern day black breastfeeding movement.
-Kimarie lives in the Atlanta area with her husband, Dr. George W. Bugg Jr, a neonatologist.
-They are the parents of 5 adult children.
+Called Mama Bugg by individuals near and far, she is a matriarch of the modern-day black breastfeeding movement.
+Kimarie lives in the Atlanta area with her husband, Dr. George W. Bugg Jr., a neonatologist.
+They are the parents of five adult children.